borlinp/elevator/README.md

 # elevator

 # Assumptions
-This was a common elevator in a build that only travelled up and down.
+This was a common elevator in a building that only travelled up and down.

-The elevator would complete all requests in a single direction before changing directions
+The elevator would complete all requests in a single direction before changing directions.

 I was creating this as if I was working for an elevator company.
 An assumption in that is the company would likely like to sell modular elevators to meet the need of